fredneedsausername/GateKeeper/DESIGN-DOCUMENT.md

 #### Tags

 If the tag name of the advertisement is not found in the table then a new Tag row is created in the db, taking the information from the advertisement, and continue processing the advertisement.

+Every single advertisement from a tag updates its battery level, even if the advertisement is not valid.

 If the tag of the advertisement hasn't their packet counter already set in the table, then it is set to the one of the advertisement.